cml87/SpringCore_111_forJenkins/README.md

 Salut mon ami!
 ```

-### Proxy: Spring dynamic proxies ?
+### Proxy: Spring dynamic proxies, with and without inteface ?
 Spring allows creating proxies dynamically more easily.
-If we use interfaces to refer to the proxied object, it will use JDK dynamic proxies.
-If we are proxying an object that implements no interface, it will use Spring CGLIB generated dynamic proxy.
+If the proxied class implements some interfaces, Spring will use JDK dynamic proxies.
+If we are proxying a class that implements no interface, Spring will use CGLIB generated dynamic proxy.

 Spring CGLIB is a strategy to genera a proxy by subclassing the proxied class on the fly (in the JVM).
 The new subclass, will overwrite the proxied methods of the superclass.
 Here is how it would be:
 ```java